zeng-qinghui/jquery-include/README.md

 # Include

-The best jQuery plugin ever.
+A simple, lightweight jQuery plugin for include html.

 ## Getting Started
 Download the [production version][min] or the [development version][max].